colyseus/schema/README.md

 - have a schema definition on both server and client
 - better experience on staticaly-typed languages (C#, C++)
 - mutations should be cheap.
-  (need to check how costful is writing in buffers instead of updating variables directly.)

 Practical Colyseus issues this should solve:
 - Avoid decoding large objects that haven't been patched